breadbored/untitled-adventure-gba/README.md

 2. Clone the repository: `git clone https://github.com/breadbored/untitled-adventure-gba.git` or via Github Desktop

+3. Download Python 3.12 and the Pip package manager

-3. Navigate to the project directory: `cd untitled-adventure-gba`
+4. Navigate to the project directory: `cd untitled-adventure-gba`

+5. Install Python and set up your environment

+    - Linux / MacOS

+        1. Run `python3 -m venv .py_venv`, or use `python` instead of `python3` if 3.12 is your default

+        2. Run `source .py_venv/bin/activate`

+        3. Install the required packages `pip install pillow scikit-learn`

+    - Windows

+        1. If you have a preferred virtual environment, use that to set up a new one

+        2. Install the required packages `pip install pillow scikit-learn`

-4. Compile the map assets: `make assets`
+6. Compile the map assets: `make assets`

-5. Build the GBA ROM: `make`
+7. Build the GBA ROM: `make`

-6. Run the game on a Gameboy Advance emulator or flash it to a physical cartridge.
+8. Run the game on a Gameboy Advance emulator or flash it to a physical cartridge.

 ## License